IBM/event-automation/_es_11.3/02-installing/02-planning.md

 - Size your planned deployment by considering potential throughput, the number of producers and consumers, Kafka performance tuning, and other aspects.
 For more details, see the [performance considerations](../capacity-planning) section.
 - For production use, and whenever you want your data to be saved in the event of a restart, set up [persistent storage](#planning-for-persistent-storage).
 - Consider the options for [securing](#planning-for-security) your deployment.
-- Plan for [resilience](#planning-for-resilience) by understanding Kafka high availability and how to support it, set up multiple availability zones for added resilience, and consider geo-replication to help with your [disaster recovery](../../georeplication/disaster-recovery) planning.
+- Plan for [resilience](#planning-for-resilience) by understanding Kafka high availability and how to support it, set up multiple availability zones for added resilience, and consider topic mirroring to help with your [disaster recovery](../../georeplication/disaster-recovery) planning.
 - Consider setting up [logging](#planning-for-log-management) for your deployment to help troubleshoot any potential issues.

 ## Sample deployments